 - Resonance Institute of Learning Tel: 011 888 2355 / 3498 www.ril.co.za

-- SA Agri Academy Tel: 021 880 1277 Although the word ” cop-operatives” itself is not used, read about their Cluster Development training.
+- SA Agri Academy Tel: 021 880 1277 Although the word ” co-operatives” itself is not used, read about their Cluster Development training.

 - SA Institute for Entrepreneurship Tel: 021 447 2023 www.entrepreneurship.co.za Courses and products like the Agri Planner for individuals and co-operatives

-- The functions of the Savings and Credit Cooperative League of SA Limited (SACCOL) were taken over by the CBDA (see earlier on this list).
+- Savings and Credit Cooperative League of SA Limited (SACCOL) is now NACFISA.

 - Scientific Roets (Pty) Ltd Tel: 039 727 1515 www.scientificroets.com Training on running co-operatives

-- Small Enterprise Development Agency (SEDA) www.seda.org.za Find branch contact numbers on the website and in the “Finance for new farmers and SMMEs” chapter.
+- Small Enterprise Development Agency (SEDA) www.seda.org.za Find branch contact numbers on the website and on the “Finance for new farmers and SMMEs” page.